amandalynne/amandalynne.github.io/index.md

 # Hello

-I am an NLM Postdoctoral Fellow at the University of Washington [Department of Biomedical Informatics and Medical Education](http://bime.uw.edu/).
+I am a part-time lecturer in the School of Nursing and Healthcare Leadership at the University of Washington, Tacoma.

-I am looking for a job!

 ----